AmpersandHQ/ampersand-magento2-upgrade-patch-helper/README.md

   - layout xml
   - html (knockout templates)
 - Plugins for methods which have been affected by the upgrade.
+- Queue consumers which were added or removed

 If you have any improvements please raise a PR or an Issue.